lablup/backend.ai-webui/README.md

 $ make dep
 ```

+Some necessary libraries will be copied to `src/lib`.
 Now you are ready to test.

 ### Developing / testing without bundling